One pot cooking technique can be applied to a whole world of combinations. This is one of my favorites, rice & protein.

 - Throw in sliced Tofurkey!
 We used Italian sausages.

-- Add in Tomato Paste & seasonings, keep on stirring till color darkens a bit.
+- Add in Tomato Paste & seasonings, keep on stirring till color darkens a bit and develop a great flavor.

 - Add in rice & Liquid.